Teresa Heinz: Personal life

-Marriages, children, and personal life
+Marriages and children

 On February 5, 1966, at Pittsburgh, Pennsylvania's gothic Heinz Chapel on the campus of the University of Pittsburgh, Simões-Ferreira married future U.S. Senator John Heinz, an heir to the H. J. Heinz Company.
-The couple had three sons, including André, and Christopher.
+The couple had three sons, including André and Christopher.
 In 1971, Teresa Heinz became a naturalized United States citizen.
 John Heinz died in a plane crash on April 4, 1991.
 Teresa Heinz inherited a fortune from her husband upon his death.